jade5638/waverider_generator/README.md

 # Citing

-Please use the included bib file to reference this work.
+Please use the reference.bib file included to reference this work.

 -----------
 # References